SSWConsulting/SSW.Rules.Content/rules/stretch-when-working-on-desk/rule.md

 ## The Pain Points

+Here are the common pain points that arise from sitting for long periods, affecting key muscle groups and leading to discomfort and potential long-term issues:

 * Hip Flexors: Prolonged sitting keeps the hip flexors in a shortened position, leading to tightness and reduced mobility, which can cause lower back pain and hip discomfort.

 * Chest: Sitting hunched over a desk causes the chest muscles to tighten, contributing to poor shoulder posture and restricting breathing.